Frampton Tolbert

 ebartley[at] hdc.org | 212-614-9107

-Emma Ingrid Bartley is the Historic Districts Council’s Preservation Associate, where she manages the review of publicly proposed applications for alterations, demolitions, and new construction affecting historic properties; monitors trends at Landmarks Preservation Commission (LPC) hearings; and provides technical assistance to neighborhood preservation groups.
+Emma Ingrid Bartley is the Historic Districts Council’s Preservation and Research Manager, where she manages the review of publicly proposed applications for alterations, demolitions, and new construction affecting historic properties and writes on trends at Landmarks Preservation Commission (LPC) hearings.

 Prior to joining HDC, she spent eight years in the public arts and culture sector, most recently as a Grant Program Manager at the National Endowment for the Arts (NEA).
 There, she managed the review of hundreds of grant applications for public arts projects nationwide, co-facilitated field-building initiatives integrating arts and community development, and collaborated with the National Park Service (NPS) on the Save America’s Treasures historic preservation grant program.

-She holds an MS in Urban and Community Planning from Pratt Institute, where her thesis research focused on the ongoing master planning process for Hart Island, NYC’s historic public burial ground.
+She holds an MS in Urban and Community Planning from Pratt Institute.
 She lives in North Brooklyn.